jojoduquartier/dsdbmanager/source/introduction.rst

 *******

 First, make sure to have :code:`DSDBMANAGER_CONFIG` set as an environment variable pointing to a secure folder.
 This is where the database information will be stored.
-If the environment is not available, a default is directly set the first time the package is imported.
+If the environment variable is not available, a default is directly set the first time the package is imported.
 That default corresponds to :code:`pathlib.Path.home() / ".dsdbmanager"`.

 To install the package simply do::